 Comment.
-Section 5110 is amended to correct section references.
+The first paragraph of Section 5110 is amended to correct section references.
 Former Section 5126 is now Section 5117.
 This chapter also includes other exceptions to the first portion of the first sentence of Section 5110.
 See, e.g., Sections 5110.710 (transmutation), 5118 (earnings and accumulations while separate and apart), 5119 (earnings and accumulations after legal separation).